SchmidtDSE/polymer-eol-approx/README.md

 <br>

 ## Development
-The notebook can be run by executing `$ jupyter notebook` while in this repository's directory and navigating to the `PolymerEndLifeApproximation` notebook.
+The notebook can be run by executing `jupyter notebook` while in this repository's directory and navigating to the `PolymerEndLifeApproximation` notebook.

 <br>

 ## Contributing
-No explicit development standards are imposed at this time.
+No explicit development standards are enforced at this time.

 <br>